-The Public Health Sciences major provides rigorous curriculum, but also offers career development opportunites through partnerships with local, community-based organizations and public agencies.
+The Public Health Sciences major provides rigorous curriculum, but also offers career development opportunities through partnerships with local, community-based organizations and public agencies.

 Public Health is the science and art of creating healthy communities through education, research, and promotion of healthy lifestyles.
 Classes will include an introduction to Public Health and will build upon science, statistics, and general education classes.